"The Kimono is more than a robe. It's a spirit." - Ahu Smith

 Originally, "kimono" was the Japanese word for clothing.
 Throughout Japanese history, the kimono has had many lives.
 From Samurai clans wearing identifiable kimonos representing their Lords to the art and ceremonies of the Geisha, kimonos are genderless.

-These days western culture influences fashion in the east and the traditional kimono transforms from special occasions like weddings, tea ceremonies, funerals, and festivals to fashion for any occasion or any location.
+These days, Western culture influences fashion in the east.
+The traditional kimono transforms from special occasions like weddings, tea ceremonies, funerals, and festivals to style for any occasion or any location.
 These beautiful garments have significance even today in Japan as some families choose to hand down their kimonos to their children as family heirlooms.

 The world over, designers create kimonos, which traditionally symbolize longevity and good fortune.
 The kimono, designed by Sandra Näsström at ChambresSweden, represents the long-lasting sensual feeling of classic luxury.
 Like the desert needs the rain, my closet needs a Kelly Kimono.

 For some Kimono fashion fun, check this out.
 Or go!

 Sometimes we give away Kimonos.
 The only way to have that chance is by joining our MAILING LIST.
 We also bring you inspiring stories, health and slow-fashion tips, and super savings (only for our subscribers).
 Join and receive.